 If you run courses in multiple countries/geographical regions, Arlo can set up a region for each with their own tax rate, currency, and other organisation details.

-- You run most of your events in Australia and have to pay tax in Australia, you will have an Australia region in Arlo that will have a GST rate of 10%.
+- You run most of your courses in Australia and have to pay tax in Australia, you will have an Australia region in Arlo that will have a GST rate of 10%.

-- You sometimes run events in New Zealand and do not have to pay tax in New Zealand, so you will have a New Zealand region with a tax rate of 0%.
+- You sometimes run courses in New Zealand and do not have to pay tax in New Zealand, so you will have a New Zealand region with a tax rate of 0%.

 You can set one or multiple payment types to exclude tax on website orders.
-For example, you could set your platform to set a tax rate of 0% on all orders created where the payment type is 'Invoice'.
+For example, you could set your platform so that a tax rate of 0% is applied to all orders created where the payment type is 'Invoice'.